How to Create a TV Station: The Birth of WISH-TV

 As the glow of an overhead light brightens the space around him, Steven T. Briggs stands nervously in the center of a large room, overcome with anticipation.
 With the lights beginning to warm his skin, Steven stares not into but behind a bulky camera with the letters “RCA” blazoned on its side.
 He fixes his gaze on a man behind the camera and focuses intently on the sound of his voice.
 “And we’re on in 3, 2, …” As the clock on the wall strikes 5:56:45 pm on Thursday, July 1, 1954, WISH-TV is officially on the air.

-The story of WiSH-TV’s genesis is one of innovation, cunning, and improvisation.
+The story of WISH-TV’s genesis is one of innovation, cunning, and improvisation.
 The skilled journalists and engineers who shepherded the fledgling broadcast station through its first year were nothing short of television pioneers.
 Their work’s impact is still felt in Central Indiana 70 years later.
 Thanks to their ingenuity and bravery, millions of Hoosiers have been witness to history.

 WISH-TV started as an idea in the mind of local businessman Charles Bruce McConnell.
 A graduate of Arsenal Tech High School, McConnell worked as a route salesman at Hamilton-Harris and Company, a local wholesaler that trafficked in cigarettes and candy.
 By 1931, McConnell worked up the ranks to manager.
 His career was flourishing.
 His keen business sense even led him to invent and manufacture a brand of Cocktail Hour Cigarettes.
 When asked how he could sell so many cigarettes, McConnell showered praise on one thing in particular;radio advertising.